josinspace/josinspace/README.md

 - 😄 Pronouns: they/them
 - ⚡ Fun fact: My favorite particle is a muon :)

+This repository contains files and scripts relating to the work I have completed in data analysis so that others can see my skill levels.

 <!---
 josinspace/josinspace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.